BobRay/FileUpload/readme.md

 **Questions about using FileUpload** [MODX Forums](https://forums.modx.com)

 FileUpload is a Revolution version of Michel van de Wetering's FileUpoad Snippet for MODX Evolution.
 It presents a variable number of file upload input fields.

+FileUpload is Fully updated for MODX 3

 The snippet can be limited to users of particular user groups.
 The path for the uploaded files can be specified in the snippet parameters or contained